 Store any leftover ramen soup in the refrigerator for 3-4 days.
 You’ll want to be sure to store the broth, noodles, and toppings all separately so that you don’t end up with soggy noodles and toppings.

-How to Serve Vegetarian Ramen Recipe to the Whole Family:
+How to Serve Easy Ramen Soup to the Whole Family

 For younger children, serve the noodles with a small amount of broth, as soup can sometimes be tricky for young eaters.